AhmedShwaiki/gitsearch/README.md

 To contribute:
 1. Implement a Virtual list for improved performance with large data sets.
 Refer to [this npm package](https://www.npmjs.com/package/rc-virtual-list).
 2. Enhance error handling and user feedback.
-3. Add caching and state management with MobX.
+3. Check any @TODO comments.
 4. For MobX integration, refer to the [MobX documentation](https://mobx.js.org/README.html).